At Greene Broillet & Wheeler, our seasoned team of professionals have over 100 years of combined legal experience handling complex legal matters.

-We meet with you for a free initial consultation and determine if our law firm can help you.
-Our attorneys have handled our clients’ product defect cases on a contingency basis, in which we have not charged a fee unless we settle a case or win in court.
+When you decide to file a product liability claim, we meet with you for a free initial consultation and determine if our law firm can help you.
+Our attorneys have often handled product defect cases on a contingency basis, meaning that we do not charge a fee unless we settle a case or win in court.

-Contact Greene Broillet & Wheeler, LLP
+Contact Greene Broillet & Wheeler, LLP for a Free Review

 Our Los Angeles product liability law firm has helped many seriously injured people recover damages for brain trauma, burn injuries, amputations, asphyxiations, and other catastrophic injuries caused by defective products.